rwlpf/Resources/Storytelling/Storytelling.md

+The author of the Science of Storytelling</br>
 https://www.thescienceofstorytelling.com/
-The author of the Science of Storytelling https://www.goodreads.com/book/show/43183121-the-science-of-storytelling
+https://www.goodreads.com/book/show/43183121-the-science-of-storytelling

 ---